 The handling by a robot of dozens of tasks – very varied, but to be done in an ultra-precise sequence, to stop servers, reboot them or go live into production – allows to reduce the downtime of systems and to program them more easily at the time of the day (or night) during which the activity is the lowest.
 This robotic efficiency also reduces the time that technical and business teams must devote to these operations, which are too often nocturnal, of maintenance, and tests following a return to service.

-Finally, as we see with AMS (Application Management Services) companies ensuring that applications are updated and running properly, and, automatically, perform an update if necessary.
+Finally, as we see with AMS (Application Management Services) companies ensuring that applications are updated and running properly, to-know-about-including-rpa-in-your-ams-managed-services-contract” target=”_blank” rel=”noopener noreferrer”>robots are used to execute scripts in the event of a failure or bug identification in order to resolve it more quickly and, automatically, perform an update if necessary.

 There are a wide range of tools on the market for monitoring, but they sometimes adapt poorly to completely heterogeneous environments.
 RPA makes it possible to juggle with environments, technologies and systems, even using, where possible, existing monitoring systems.
 Like a human, the robot moves from one system to another, generates reports and consolidates the information in a short note, with indicators of risk levels, which is sent at a regular frequency to the maintenance teams.